Alankriss07/github_series-2/Task 5 Q&A.md

  Pull requests let you tell others about changes you've pushed to a GitHub repository.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.**

-## Issues:
+## Issues :
 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
-Theyíre kind of like emailóexcept they can be shared and discussed with the rest of your team.
+They‚Äôre kind of like email‚Äîexcept they can be shared and discussed with the rest of your team.
 Most software projects have a bug tracker of some kind.
-GitHubís tracker is called Issues, and has its own section in every repository.
+GitHub‚Äôs tracker is called Issues, and has its own section in every repository.